Maine Security Deposit Returns and Deductions

 Can the Landlord Charge for Nail Holes in Maine?

-Landlords in Maine can charge a tenant for nail holes if they damage the walls in a way that is not a result of ordinary enjoyment of the rental unit.
+Maine landlords can charge a tenant for nail holes if they damage the walls in a way that doesn’t demonstrate an ordinary and reasonable level of care.

 Tenants have the right to use the walls within their unit in a reasonable way.
 This includes inserting small nails or thumbtacks to hang posters or pictures.